2012 Hawaii hailstorm

 In addition to the spectacular early-morning lightning storms and flooding from the 4 ft of rainfall received, a tornadic waterspout formed off the coast of Oahu during the morning of March 9, 2012.
 Non-supercellular waterspouts are not uncommon (the State of Hawaii records an average of one waterspout/tornado per year), this mesocyclone-induced waterspout tracked inland for 1.5 miles, becoming an EF0 tornado that caused minor damage to the Enchanted Lakes subdivision of Kailua at 7:10 am Hawaiian-Aleutian Time.
+Notably, this event was significant as it marked one of the few confirmed occurrences of an EF0 tornado, which typically signifies less severe weather phenomena.
+However, despite its classification, this tornado could produce winds ranging from 60-70 mph which led to considerable damage in Lanikai and Enchanted Lakes.
+The impacts of this weather event were felt across region, highlighting the unpredictable nature of such natural disasters.